These are common mistakes or job seeker #fails. Don’t miss out of a job opportunity by a makes one of these gaffs!

 You can’t make someone read your cover letter.
 In reality, some people will never read a cover letter and others won’t look at your resume until after reading your cover letter.
 And there are varying preferences in-between.

-The bottom line is that you should always include a customized cover letter explaining specifically why you are interested and qualified for the job and share something about the company to show you are a fit.
+You should always include a customized cover letter explaining specifically why you are interested and qualified for the job and share something about the company to show you are a fit.
 If you don’t take the time to do this, then why should the company take time to review your qualifications for the job?
+See how to write a better cover letter.
+5 Ways To Customize The Dreaded Cover Letter

-Invest your time reaching out to peer-level employees inside a company and learn about how these employees landed the job, what the company culture is like and the skills and responsibilities required in the job.
+Invest your time reaching out to peer-level employees inside a company and learn how these employees landed the job, what they like about the company culture and the skills and responsibilities the job requires.

 You see the perfect job posted and believe you’re a match.
 With great excitement, you reach out to someone inside the company only to get ignored or brushed off.
 You’re doing the right thing so why isn’t it working?
 You’re too late to the party.
 That job has probably been circulating inside the company for weeks.
 The person you are contacting may even be in the running for the job.
-The best time to network is in advance of job opportunities being posted.
+The best time to network is before a job is posted.
 In fact, networking after a job has been posted really isn’t networking.
-It is tracking down a job.
-While this isn’t bad, in fact, it is recommended, it isn’t truly networking.
+It is chasing a job.
+Read Stop Chasing Jobs.

 Start identifying companies that you would like to work for and begin networking before jobs are posted.

 Every company has a different policy regarding reference checking.
-Seldom will your references get checked while resumes are being reviewed.
+In general, reference checking doesn’t happen until the end of the process.
 It costs time and money to verify references and if there are multiple candidates applying and interviewing, this can be a costly investment.
 However, a quick Internet search can often reveal information so some recruiters may be checking you out online.

 Carefully select the people you want to serve as references and prepare them to provide the most relevant and important details about you.
 And Google yourself to make sure there isn’t any negative digital dirt!